tcunningham203/SQL-Employee-Tracker/README.md

 # SQL-Employee-Tracker

+## Description
 A command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.
-# SVG-logo-maker

-## Description
-A Node.js command-line application that takes in user input to generate a logo and save it as an SVG file.

 ## Table of Contents
 - [Video](#video)